This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Eat heart-healthy foods and limit sodium (salt).
 Eat more fresh fruits and vegetables.
 Eat fewer canned and processed foods.
 Replace butter and margarine with heart-healthy oils such as olive oil and canola oil.
 Other heart-healthy foods include walnuts, whole-grain breads, low-fat dairy products, beans, and lean meats.
 Fatty fish such as salmon and tuna are also heart healthy.
 Ask how much salt you can eat each day.

 - Ask your healthcare provider about vaccines.
 Vaccines can help prevent infection.
 Infection can make your condition worse.
-You may need the pneumonia and flu vaccines.
+Get a flu vaccine each year as soon as recommended, usually in September or October.
+Your provider may also recommend a pneumonia vaccine.
+He or she can tell you if you need other vaccines, and when to get them.

 - Talk to your healthcare provider about pregnancy.
 If you are a woman and want to get pregnant, talk to your healthcare provider.
 Pregnancy may increase your or your baby's risk for problems.